SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Multilayer switches are switches that don't just operate on the data link layer, but also on higher layers (generally 3 and/or 4).
 Content switches are multilayer switches that operate up to layer 7, and are often used in CDNs

+The function of a firewall is to filter  incoming network traffic. a firewall filters network traffic according to a variety of rules, the most basic of which might be blocking most ports unless needed
+A firewall generally operates on the network/internet layer and up.

 ###### alternative names